sakari/jsqc/README.md

 	});
 ```

 Framework for randomized test data generation for javascript in the footsteps of Claessen and Hughes with crappy [Jasmine](http://pivotal.github.com/jasmine) integration.
+See `spec/javascripts/example/example.js` for usage examples.

 For general introduction to QuickCheck a good starting point could be [wikipedia] (http://en.wikipedia.org/wiki/QuickCheck).